 The Founding of the Flippers: Your Guide to the History of Pinball

-When you see first see a pinball machine, you might think it's super retro.
-But you'd be surprised to learn how popular pinball is.
-There were just 500 players in 50 competitions in the world back in 2006.
-But as of 2017, those numbers have grown to over 55,000 players and 4,500 competitions!
+When you first see a pinball machine, you might think it’s retro.
+But you’d be surprised to learn how popular pinball is.
+There were just 500 players in 50 competitions back in 2006.
+But as of 2021, those numbers have grown to over 84,000 players and 37,000 competitions.

 Are you thinking again about this game?
 Wondering about the history of pinball?

-Then keep reading!
-We'll cover every detail you'll want to know about this fascinating game.
+Then, keep reading.
+We’ll cover every detail you want to know about this fascinating game.

 The History of Pinball: The Beginning

-The earliest version of pinball didn't really look like what the game is today.
+The earliest version of pinball didn’t look like the game today.
 We can trace pinball back to the older days in Europe, where lawn games were extremely popular.

 To get the same fun indoors, Europeans created a parlor game called Bagatelle tables; the French invented it in the late 18th century.
-This would be a wooden box kind of like a mini pool table.
-You'd hit the ball around with the cue-like stick.
+This would be a wooden box, like a mini pool table.
+You’d hit the ball around with the cue-like stick.

-The ball would bounce around off of the various pins stuck into the board.
-They were strategically placed so they'd form pockets with scores on them.
-The ball would land in these pockets and your score would be whatever the pockets said.
+The ball bounced off the various pins stuck into the board.
+They were strategically placed so they’d form pockets with scores on them.
+The ball landed in these pockets, and your score would be whatever the pockets said.

-In its earliest form, pinball did not have flippers, nor did they use electricity.
+In its earliest form, pinball did not have flippers or use electricity.

 An Improved Version of Bagatelle

-In 1871, the British inventor Montague Redgrave decided to make improvements to the already existing game of Bagatelle.
+In 1871, the British inventor Montague Redgrave decided to improve the already existing game of Bagatelle.
 He was given a US patent for this.

 As you may have noticed, these Bagatelle tables were strictly based on luck.
-After you released the ball from the plunger and onto the table, then it was up to Lady Luck what your score would be.
+After you released the ball from the plunger and onto the table, it was up to Lady Luck to determine your score.

 The First Pinball Machines

-It wasn't until the 1930s that the first modern-looking, coin-operated pinball machine was invented.
-It was created by the company Automatic Industries and they named it a "whiffle board."
+It wasn’t until the 1930s that the first modern-looking, coin-operated pinball machine was invented.
+It was created by the company Automatic Industries, which named it a “whiffle board.”

-Next up was a game called "Ballyhoo," which was invented in the 1930s by Raymond Maloney.
-Later on, he went on to establish the Bally Manufacturing Company of Chicago, IL.
+Next up was a game called “Ballyhoo,” invented in the 1930s by Raymond Maloney.
+Later, he established the Bally Manufacturing Company of Chicago, IL.

-Other games invented in this time include "Bingo" by Bingo Novelty Company and "Baffle Ball" by D. Gottlieb & Co.
-All of these games were made with wooden legs and tables, which are a stark contrast to the pinball machines of today, which are made of chrome and steel.
+Other games invented at this time include “Bingo” by Bingo Novelty Company and “Baffle Ball” by D. Gottlieb & Co.
+All of these games had wooden legs and tables, starkly contrasting the pinball machines of today, which are made of chrome and steel.

-Despite all these inventions in the early 1930s, none of them were actually called pinball!
-It wasn't until 1936 when the term "pinball" was coined.
+Despite all these inventions in the early 1930s, none of them were called pinball!
+The term “pinball” was not coined until 1936.

 Electric Pinball Machines

-In 1933, the first pinball machine powered by electricity was made.
-All they did was simply fit a battery to the machine.
+The first pinball machine powered by electricity was made in 1933.
+All they did was fit a battery into the machine.

 The sounds would happen through electromechanical bells, chimes, and buzzers.
 And the score was kept through a clock counter.

-Just a year later, pinball machines became much more attractive with lights and back-light colored glass.
-And in 1937, Bally's "Bumper" pinball machines were the first ones to be outfitted with coil bumpers.
-2 years later, in 1939, disc bumpers were also invented.
+Pinball machines became much more attractive a year later with lights and back-lit colored glass.
+In 1937, Bally’s “Bumper” pinball machines were the first to be outfitted with coil bumpers.
+Two years later, in 1939, disc bumpers were also invented.
+In 1975, Micro released the first solid-state electronic pinball machine, the “Spirit of 76.”

 The Introduction of Tilt

-The Great Depression started in 1929, and you would've expected fun and games to die out during this time.
+When the Great Depression started in 1929, you would’ve expected fun and games to die out.
 But instead, pinball rose in popularity.
 This was because it was a low-cost game that anyone could play and get some respite from the hardships of everyday life.

 To keep people coming and playing, many pinball operators would give away prizes if people could get high scores.
 This motivated players to cheat during pinball by doing everything they could to manipulate the outcome, such as picking up the table and shaking it.

-To counteract this, the tilt mechanism was invented in 1935 by Harry Williams, the founder of the Williams Manufacturing Company.
-Today, pinball machines have 2 tilt devices: one for tilting side to side, and one for "slam tilt," which is when a player would bang the machine with their hand.
+To counteract this, Harry Williams, the founder of the Williams Manufacturing Company, invented the tilt mechanism in 1935.
+Today, pinball machines have two tilt devices: one for tilting side to side and one for “slam tilt,” which occurs when a player bangs the machine with their hand.

-Even the oldest pinball machines with the tilt mechanism had warnings built in.
-This meant players wouldn't get immediately penalized for trying to manipulate the machine.
+Even the oldest pinball machines with the tilt mechanism had warnings built-in.
+Players wouldn’t get immediately penalized for trying to manipulate the device.

 World War II